What scholarships are offered by Graduate Women Victoria?

 - Disability or medical condition

 - Other difficult circumstances

-No, you do not need to be a member of the Graduate Women Victoria or an affiliated association in order to apply for our scholarships and bursaries.
-However, you may need to be a member in order to apply for scholarships offered by other state or territory organisations or the national body, Australian Federation of Graduate Women.
-For more information about the scholarships offered by these associations, refer to Australian Federation of Graduate Women.
+No, you do not need to be a member of the Graduate Women Victoria to apply for our scholarships and bursaries.
+However, you may need to be a member to apply for scholarships offered by other state or territory organisations or the national body, Australian Graduate Women.
+For more information about the scholarships offered by these associations, refer to Australian Graduate Women Scholarships.